 - Be on time for class with all materials needed

 - Raise your hand to share ideas respectfully

 - No food or water bottles in the lab

 - Follow the school rules and honesty policy

-Late Work – Students are given ample time to complete all project within the class periods so no late work will be accepted.
-To accommodate absences and other issues that may arise extra time during the school week can be arranged to ensure the students can complete the work assigned within the grading period.
+Late Work – Students are given ample time to complete all project within the class periods so no late work is not accepted.
+To accommodate absences and other issues that may arise, extra time during the school week can be arranged to ensure the students can complete the work assigned within the grading period.

-Restroom and Water Policy: During computer class we are significantly limited on time to complete projects and typing lessons.
+Restroom and Water Break Policy: During computer class we are significantly limited on time to complete projects and typing lessons.
 For this reason, I highly encourage students to use the restroom and get water before class.
-However, I understand that sometimes students will have extenuating circumstances, so they are allowed to go one at a time after directions are given.
-Kindergarteners are reminded by their homeroom teacher to use the restroom in the classroom before ancillary, since the bathrooms are far away from the computer lab and an older student usually has to be pulled to escort the kindergartener.
+However, I understand that sometimes students will have extenuating circumstances, so they are allowed to go one at a time after directions are given at the beginning of class.
+Kindergarteners are reminded by their homeroom teacher to use the restroom in the classroom before ancillary, since the bathrooms are far away from the computer lab and an older student usually has to be pulled out of class to escort the kindergartener.
 As always, if emergencies arise accommodations are made.